 Paul Belsito, Board Chair

-Paul Belsito is the Executive Director of the Irene E. & George A. Davis Foundation.
-Paul was appointed in the spring of 2020 to advance the Foundation’s work and mission in Hampden County and to reaffirm the Foundation’s commitment to excellence, innovation, and equity in education.
-His proactive vision, strategic direction, and his track record of success in community organizing and mission-driven philanthropy will enhance and further define the Foundation’s legacy and work as Hampden County comes out of a critical period and enters a transformational moment that will define the region for generations to come.
+As a leader in philanthropy and community impact, Paul Belsito has made significant contributions throughout his career.
+He was most recently the Executive Director of the Irene E. & George A. Davis Foundation, where he was appointed in the spring of 2020 to advance the Foundation’s mission in Hampden County.
+Paul’s leadership reaffirmed the Foundation’s commitment to excellence, innovation, and equity in education.
+His proactive vision, strategic direction, and track record of success in community organizing and mission-driven philanthropy have further defined the Foundation’s legacy during a pivotal period of transformation for the region.

-Paul has served on several boards and commissions over his career and currently serves on the Board of Educare Springfield, the board of advisors for the Massachusetts Business Alliance for Education and a member of the steering committee of the Early Childhood Funder Collaborative.
-Committed to racial and gender equity, He is a recent alum of Capital Collaborative, a program of Camelback Ventures, which brings together leading philanthropists across the country to deepen their commitment to equitable grantmaking.
+Paul has served on numerous boards and commissions throughout his career.
+Committed to racial and gender equity, he is a recent alum of Capital Collaborative, a program of Camelback Ventures, which brings together leading philanthropists to deepen their commitment to equitable grantmaking.

 Paul serves as a member at-large.